SharedSignals June 2024

 }

 The purpose is defense against confusion with other JWTs, as described in Sections 4.5, 4.6 and 4.7 of [RFC8417].
-While current Id Token [OpenID.Core] validators may not be using the "typ" header parameter, by requiring it for SSF SETs a distinct value is guaranteed for future validators.
+While current Id Token [OpenID.Core] validators may not be using the "typ" header parameter, requiring it for SSF SETs guarantees a distinct value for future validators.

 The "exp" claim MUST NOT be used in SSF SETs.